quat1024/ominous-floating-banana/README.md

 # Usage

-(Well first I have to figure out how to compile it; you'd probably have an `ominous-floating-banana.jar`, right?)

 0. Gitignore your `mods/` folder.
 1. Check that `java --version` refers to Java 16 or newer on your computer.
 2. Place `ominous-floating-banana.jar` *inside* the Minecraft instance directory.